beethovenzhang/LinuxServer/README.md

 Application URL: [http://ec2-34-221-214-78.us-west-2.compute.amazonaws.com](http://ec2-34-221-214-78.us-west-2.compute.amazonaws.com).

+**Note**: If you access the application through the application url, the app will have all the functionalities.
+But when you use the IP address to access the applicationthe, the Google Oauth login won't work since Google API only allows redict urls that end with a public top-level domain like .com.
 ## Configuration details

 ### 1 - Create a new user named *grader* and grant this user sudo permissions.